mohamadreza99/large-scale-letters/README.md

 # large-scale-letters
-a c++ program to print each string in large scale
+a c++ program to print every string in large scale